Success Factors for Ramp-Up Management in the Automotive Industry

 - A thorough risk assessment defuses all the factors that could negatively impact your ramp-up.

 - Variable KPIs in each stage of the project serve as quantifiable target values that all stakeholders can use as a basis.
 With professional factory-floor management, we visualize all relevant performance indicators neutrally and based on facts.

 - Extensively planned and orchestrated functionality, stress, and availability testing ensures resilient, high-performing plant technology step by step.

 - Systematic project management creates the framework for a ramp-up’s success.
 We support you with the establishment of a project-management office (PMO) using clearly defined standards and responsibilities – actively, collaboratively, competently, and with agility.

 - Our task-force teams ensure the focus that is needed for the exceptional challenges.

 - A successful ramp-up incorporates the entire value chain, which is why we can also use our quality and supply management to always ensure a consistent assessment of upstream process steps outside your own direct area of influence.

-From the installation of production equipment through to the maximization of production and peak output.
-By doing this, we ensure that your product meets its time to market and can make for new customers and market share.
-Our consultants are active in many locations around the world, including countries such as Mexico, China, and the United States.
-That means if you need support, we can help you carry out ramp-ups that are planned in Germany and executed abroad.
-We factor in the local cultural differences, going far beyond just the language barriers.
+From the installation of production equipment to the maximization of production and peak output.
+We ensure that your product meets its time to market and gains new customers and creates market share.
+Our consultants are present at in many locations around the world, including countries such as Mexico, China, and the United States.
+We can help you carry out ramp-ups that are planned in Germany and executed abroad.
+And factor in the local cultural differences, going far beyond just the language barriers.